shubham9319/nginx-wordpress-shell/README.md

 2. Environment Variables (not secrets):
     - None required specifically for Nginx setup.
     - DB_NAME and DB_USER: Database name and user for WordPress setup.

+3. GitHub Self-Hosted Runner:
+    - To run these workflows, you need to have a GitHub self-hosted runner configured on both node1 and node2.
+This ensures that the workflows are executed on your specified servers.
+Follow the GitHub documentation to set up a self-hosted runner.

 ### Part 1: Setting Up Nginx on Node1
 In this section, we will automate the installation of Nginx on node1 using GitHub Actions.